-Review finds ‘serious flaws’ in investigation of serial killer who preyed on Toronto’s LGBTQ community
+Review finds ‘serious’ flaws in investigation of serial killer who preyed on Toronto’s LGBTQ community

 The findings were contained in a report commissioned in 2018 by the Toronto Police Services Board into how police conduct missing persons investigations.
-Its catalyst was, in part, criticism of the force after the arrest of McArthur, 69, whose case deepened a longstanding chasm between the LGBTQ community and the police.
+Its catalyst was, in part, criticism of the force after the arrest of McArthur, 69, whose case deepened a long-standing chasm between the LGBTQ community and the police.

 “This report finds that systemic discrimination contributed to the deficiencies in a number of the investigations I examined,” Gloria Epstein, a retired Ontario Court of Appeal justice, wrote in the report.
 “This finding is not dependent on an intention to discriminate but on the effect of differential treatment on communities traditionally overpoliced and underserviced.”